 Skill Level: Intermediate

 What You Get: One 80 page sewing pattern that you digitally download as a PDF file so you can start your project immediately!
-The PDF sewing pattern provides full color step-by-step illustrated instructions and full-size pattern pieces.
-Each pattern contains a Summary of Instructions section so you can print out just the text version if desired to save on printer ink!
+The PDF sewing pattern provides full color step-by-step illustrated instructions and full size pattern pieces.
 A PDF reader is required to view and print the files (example: Adobe Reader or Preview for MAC).
 The download link is received immediately after the transaction is complete.
 Print copies are NOT available.Download, Print, Sew!

 *Creating a customer account will ensure that you have the ability to access your purchased (and free) files at any time.

 Panniers or side hoops are women's undergarments worn in the 17th and 18th centuries to...

 This pattern was easy to make, and it looks great.
 I think that the elegant lines of the pattern suit AGAT dolls.
 I thought at one point that the bodice would be too tight, but I was wrong.
 It fit fine!